ArjanCodes/examples/protocols_abc/README.md

 # A cool feature of protocols (talking head)

 The big difference between protocols and ABCs is that as opposed to ABCs, which define the structure of the classes that inherit from them, Protocols only define what a function or method expects in terms of an interface.
 This reduces coupling.
 For example, collect_diagnostics doesn't need to know anything about the fact that devices connect and disconnect.
 The IOTService doesn't need to know anything about the fact that devices send status updates.
 So now you can define another class that just sends status updates and use that to collect diagnostics.
-With ABCs, this isn't possible.
+With ABCs, you can in principle also do this, but then you'll need to use multiple inheritance, which, since inheritance is one of the strongest forms of coupling, I generally try to avoid in my code.

 # Use Protocols to only define what's needed (screencast)